 Full disclosure, I had to get another batch of established seedlings, but I vowed it was my last time replanting.

 For the squirrels, I got one of these artificial owls with a head that moves on a spring.
 I was a little dubious that it would work… but I was desperate!

 I was pleasantly surprised by the result!
 The digging has reduced by about 90%.
 I think it helps that I regularly relocate the owl… you know, to keep the squirrels on edge.

 Now… for the slugs.
 After googling how to get rid of slugs, I consistently saw people recommending beer.

 Like the beer you drink.
 Apparently, those thirsty bar-hopping slugs like to indulge also.

 Any beer will work (cheap stuff is great!), as long as it’s freshly opened.
 Once night falls, put a dish outside with a couple of inches of beer.
 The slugs smell it and head towards it.
 Once they start drinking, they crawl right into the beer and die.

 After just 10 hours, I had at least 25 slugs to dispose of.
 I repeated the process for 3 more nights, with less and less slugs to toss each morning.
 And the REALLY good news?
-The damage to my plants has been minimal.
-I would highly recommend the beer trap if you have an issue with slugs or snails.
+The damage to my plants has been halted, and they actually have a chance to establish themselves now.
+I can now give the beer trick my seal of approval and would highly recommend the beer trap if you have an issue with slugs or snails.